Housing Accelerator Fund

 These initiatives are being made possible through the support of the Housing Accelerator Fund (HAF), a national housing program launched in 2023 by the Government of Canada through the Canada Mortgage and Housing Corporation (CMHC).

-With the support of $122.4 million in HAF funding, the City is required to help create 3,166 additional building permitted housing units than we would normally see, and 14,101 in total over the next three years.
+With the support of $122.4 million in HAF funding, we are required to help create 3,166 additional building permitted housing units than we would normally see, and 14,101 in total over the next three years.
 This includes at least 931 affordable housing units.

 Information on the Action Plan Initiatives is outlined below and will be updated as more information is available.